MN Flood Insurance

 - Residents shouldn’t depend on disaster assistance.
 You only get assistance when the President declares a disaster, which happens less than 50 percent of the time.
 In most instances, it’s your responsibility to have the damage repaired.

-- If you’re discouraged by the cost of flood insurance, remember that it’s still cheaper than paying back a disaster loan.
+- If you’re discouraged by the flood insurance cost, remember that it’s still cheaper than paying back a disaster loan.

 2. What is the National Flood Insurance Program (NFIP) and how it works for Minnesotans